The Smart Forecaster

 - Being incurious.
 Top-flight software encourages users to game out “what if?” scenarios to see how to tweak automatically computed solutions to get even better results.
 If the user never gets into a “what if?” mentality, they will under perform.
 Furthermore, playing with alternative scenarios is one of the best ways to build an instinctive feel for the randomness in the system.

-The five reasons outlined here show why implementing a forecasting, demand planning, or inventory optimization system isn’t as simple as turning on the software, firing up an ERP integration, and getting some user training on how to operate the software.
-You are implementing a new process for planning your business and determining stocking policy.
-Per an Institute of Business Forecasting (IBF) blog, implementations of demand planning and forecasting software routinely take 600 + hours of time including internal time and professional services from your software vendor.
-The effort is well worth it.
-The blog also references an IBF study that shows that a 1% reduction in under-forecast error at a $50 Million company yields a savings as much as $1.52M (the benefits of a 1% reduction in over-forecast error were $1.28M)!
+The five reasons outlined here show why implementing a forecasting, demand planning, or inventory optimization system isn’t as simple as turning on the software, importing your historical data, and getting some user training on how to operate the software.
+You are implementing a new process for planning your business and determining stocking policy that will drive spending on inventory and impact your ability to capture sales.
+However, the effort is well worth it.
+Per an Institute of Business Forecasting (IBF) blog, a 1% reduction in under-forecast error at a $50 Million company yields a savings as much as $1.52M.
+Conversely, the benefits of a 1% reduction in over-forecast error were $1.28M yielding an average benefit of $1.4M.
+This means you stand to save your business $260,000 annually for every $10 Million in revenue!